musteka-la/mustekala/docs/beyond-mvp.md

 ## Beyond MVP

-This is the wishlist, the vision for the project
+This is the aggregation of the "Beyond MVP" points written down in architecture.md

 * Reduce the distance from the **devp2p** network to the bucket
   * Optimize go-ethereum to insert the data directly into the **layer 2**